-The Danish GO FAIR Office is a part of GO FAIR international.
-It is dedicated to implement the FAIR data principles in Denmark to improve the Findability, Accessibility, Interoperability, and Reuse of any digital research assets.
+The Danish GO FAIR office is part of GO FAIR international.
+The office's aim is to implement FAIR data management principles in Denmark to improve the findability, accessibility, interoperability and reuse of digital research assets.
+It is in line with the national strategy for FAIR Data Management.

 1. Define the FAIRification rational for your data